Can Transocean Survive?

 Moving to the key analysis, the table below gives the key credit metrics for Transocean as of 1H17.

-Even with debt of $7.4 billion and leverage of 4.7, Transocean’s EBITDA interest coverage ratio comes to 3.1.
+Even with a debt of $7.4 billion and leverage of 4.7, Transocean’s EBITDA interest coverage ratio comes to 3.1.
 This implies smooth debt servicing.
 To further elaborate on the company’s sound financial health, the following points are worth mentioning –

 - As of June 30, 2017, Transocean had cash and equivalents (pro-forma for Songa Offshore acquisition) of $2.2 billion.
 Through 2019, the company has $1.7 billion in debt repayment.
 Even with the current cash buffer, the company can comfortably repay debt due in the next 30 months.

-- According to Transocean’s estimates (refer latest{09/07/17 investor presentation slide 29), operating cash flow of $1.0 to $1.4 billion is likely through 2019.
+- According to Transocean’s estimates (refer latest09/07/17 investor presentation slide 29), operating cash flow of $1.0 to $1.4 billion is likely through 2019.
 Assuming the lower end of the estimate, operating cash flow of $1 billion is likely in the next 30 months.
 With capital expenditures of $700 million for the same period, Transocean will have a cash buffer of $300 million as additional balance sheet cash or potentially for debt repayment.

 - As of June 30, 2017, the book value of the company’s fleet was $18.9 billion.
-With debt of $7.4 billion for the same period, the company’s loan-to-value is attractive at 39%.
+With a debt of $7.4 billion for the same period, the company’s loan-to-value is attractive at 39%.
 The point I'm trying to make here is that Transocean will emerge from the crisis with high financial flexibility.

 - Since July 2016, Transocean has been successful in raising debt worth $2.9 billion and this has been used to defer the debt repayment profile.
 I mentioned earlier that Transocean has $1.7 billion in debt repayment through 2019.
-With strong credit health, the debt maturity can be extended through new debt and this will ensure that the cash buffer of $2.2 billion remains in the balance sheet.
+With strong credit health, the debt maturity can be extended through new debt and this will ensure that the cash buffer of $2.2 billion remains on the balance sheet.

 - Transocean has a contract backlog of $14.3 billion as of June 30, 2017.
 The important point to note is that the backlog is front-end loaded with $8.0 billion in contract backlog through 2020.
 This will ensure that even if industry recovery is very slow, EBITDA interest coverage remains healthy for smooth debt servicing.